Chapter 6 – Blind Allegiance

 In other words, if you’re that person, stop.
 Let go of the need for others to be exactly like you, and let go of the ego that they even should be.
 Appreciate others for who they are and disregard what you think they should be.

 There are no real sides in life.
 There’s only the sides you create.

 Just imagine if you had been born into a totally different family and a totally different society with a totally different set of beliefs than you have now, would you then be the exact same person you oppose now?

 My point precisely.

-I’m not saying this to discredit anyone’s faith or principals or to dog the Republican party though.
+I’m not saying this to discredit anyone’s faith or principals or to dog the Republican party.
 These aren’t factors representative of a sole ideological stance, they’re indicative of many (if not all).
 I’m just saying that it shouldn’t be against anyone’s principals to be able to embrace others.
 That it shouldn’t be important what you are or what you believe in so long as you treat others the way you would want to be treated no matter what the context.
 That being wrong can sometimes be the most right thing you can do.
 And that it’s important to recognize the value in everything, not just in what you value.

-As for myself, for all those years I spent trying to practice and implement the principals and values my father taught me, all I ended up doing was being in total contradiction to them the whole time.
+As for myself, for all those years I spent trying to practice and implement the principals and values my father taught me, all I ended up really doing was being in total contradiction to them the whole time.

 That would remain the same, and I would remain lost, until I met someone who wasn’t.